 When a person dies, everything they owned in life is known as their estate.
 Estate administration is the process of carrying out the deceased’s wishes as set out in their will, getting legal authority to act on behalf of the deceased, and ensuring assets are distributed as efficiently as possible in accordance with the will.
-If you don’t have a will, we highly recommend you contact us today to create one.
-Having a will can greatly reduce the chance of claims against your estate.
+(If you don’t have a will, we highly recommend you contact us today to create one.
+Having a will can greatly reduce the chance of claims against your estate – find out more HERE.

-At Shanahans Law we have a compassionate and experienced team for estate management and administration.
+At Shanahan’s Law, we have a compassionate and experienced team for estate management and administration.
+We administer hundreds of estates every year so we know what we are doing.
 We aim to distribute assets for our clients as quickly and easily as possible while ensuring that we respect the wishes and adhere to instructions set out in the will.
 We do this with understanding and empathy, as we know from personal experience it can be a trying time.